Lotr-frvr/make-a-c-shell/src/mydoc.md

 `readlink` is a system call in C that reads the value of a symbolic link (symlink).
 It copies the path that the symlink points to into a buffer.
 `ssize_t len = readlink("/proc/1234/exe", buf, bufsize);`

+### seek.c

+Recursively searches for files and/or directories matching the search term in the target directory.
+Uses dfs Prints relative paths of all matches, coloring files in green and directories in blue.
+Supports flags to filter results:
+-d: Only directories.
+-f: Only files.
+-e: If exactly one match is found, prints file content (if file) or changes to the directory (if directory), checking permissions.
+Handles errors for invalid flag combinations (e.g., -d and -f together) and missing matches.

+Permission Checks: Uses `access` to check read/execute permissions for files and directories.

+### pipes, i/o redirection and redirection along pipes